elcoco/potato_regex/README.md

 # potato_regex
 A C regex library that works on tiny computers

-Definitelly a work in progress.
+Definitely a work in progress.

 ## Read stuff: